Microsemi: James Peterson education claims

-In 2009 Barry Minkow, co-founder of the Fraud Discovery Institute, published a report claiming that James Peterson, Microsemi's president and CEO, had not obtained a bachelor's degree or Master of Business Administration as he had listed on his biography on STEC Inc.’s regulatory filings (as part of his board position with that company) and on a US government security clearance application.
+In 2009 Barry Minkow, co-founder of the Fraud Discovery Institute, published a report claiming that James Peterson, Microsemi's president and CEO, had not obtained a bachelor's degree or Master of Business Administration as he had listed on his biography on STEC Inc.'s regulatory filings (as part of his board position with that company) and on a U.S. government security clearance application.
 Peterson responded with a public statement saying he "categorically" denied the reports.
 The next day, the registrar of Brigham Young University advised that they had double-checked and had no records of Peterson ever having obtained any degrees.
 An independent inquiry was made on behalf of the board by the law firm Munger, Tolles & Olson, which confirmed that in fact Peterson had not earned either degree.
 As a penalty for misrepresenting his academic credentials, Peterson paid Microsemi a fine and forwent his 2008 bonus.

-ProASIC3 Backdoor Claims
+ProASIC3 backdoor claims

-In 2012, researchers discovered a susceptability in Microsemi's ProASIC3 to a new type of analysis based on DPA, allowing extraction of an undocumented factory encryption key.
+In 2012, researchers discovered a susceptibility in Microsemi's ProASIC3 to a new type of analysis based on differential power analysis, allowing extraction of an undocumented factory encryption key.
 A leaked draft copy of the conference paper claimed the vulnerability constituted an backdoor.
 The researchers claimed that several factory script files constituted proof the factory passcode constituted an intentional backdoor, but the contents of the scripts were not included in the report.